kather1ne-feng/Sports-Forum/README.md

 | 5        |                                                                                 |
 # creative portion (15pts)
 5: emails someone when they rsvp to an event and when it changes
+5: web safety, only uses session variables for the user for any events or comments